 ENROLL ON-LINE!
 ENROLL EVERY SEMESTER!

-There is no enrollment fee to participate in a budget payment plan
+There is no enrollment fee to participate in THE budget payment plan

-Payment plans are an optional arrangement to make current semester tuition payments more affordable by spreading payments over a period of months.
-Our payment plans are available to all students, regardless of the number of credits or tuition amount.
-Payment plans are also an option for students accepting financial aid.
-CSU offers a variety of interest free payment plans.
+Cleveland State offers one payment plan as an optional arrangement to make current semester tuition payments more affordable by spreading payments over a number of months.
+This payment plan is available to all students, regardless of the number of credits or tuition amount.
+The budget payment plan is also an option for students accepting financial aid.
 A few new things to consider:

 - Your initial payment must be made BEFORE you can enroll in a Budget Payment Plan